jdmartin/speedyrss/README.md

 ## discord notes

-- Currently, I run this with only the create message and embed links permissions.
+- Currently, I run this with only the create message, manage messages (on updates channel only), and embed links permissions.
 - My bot has access to a text channel I made for it, and that's it.
 Works well, so far!